Frequently Asked Questions

 Multi-Factor Authentication is available with a Bridge4PS Pro license.
 Learn more at bridge4ps.com/compare

-There are two methods of account creation: bulk import and individual request.
+There are two methods of account creation: Single Sign-On and individual request.

-• Individual Request – users may submit the Request Access form at https://www.bridge4ps.com/access.
-Requests must include a valid public safety departmental email address and identify who referred them.
+Webform – users may submit the Request Access form at https://www.bridge4ps.com/access.
+Requests must include a valid public safety departmental email address and identify the person who referred them.

 On the login screen, select “Forgot your Password” below the username field and enter your username or email address all lowercase to receive a password reset code.